How Biden’s Favored Unions Could Get Jammed in His Infrastructure Traffic

 “Our goal is to continue to try to put more boots on the ground to make sure we are pursuing the laws,” says Jessica Looman, the division’s principal deputy administrator and former building trades official.

-The administration is also promoting controversial project labor agreements, which convert big developments like the Woodrow Wilson Bridge that spans the Potomac River into union work sites.
+The administration is also promoting controversial project labor agreements, which convert big developments like Nationals Park in Washington, D.C., into union work sites.
 PLAs are negotiated with unions before ground is broken.
 They set the rules of the road on wages, benefits, training programs and more to keep the many contractors on a big project in line and on time.

 The administration’s ability to mandate PLAs on federal projects is limited by laws protecting free competition.
 In a 2009 executive order, Obama went as far as encouraging federal agencies to consider mandating PLAs on projects on a case-by-case basis after surveying the views of contractors.